 • Best time to visit: Sightings are common year-round, with larger congregations from December – March, during the north-east monsoon.

-• Best places to stay: Probably the best way to explore South Ari is to join a liveaboard trip – Carpe Diem and Blue Voyager have plenty of options.
+• Best places to stay: Probably the best way to explore South Ari is to join a liveaboard trip – Carpe Diem and Emperor Serenity for example have plenty of options.
 Otherwise, Boutique Beach, White Sands Dhigurah Resort and Mirihi are perfect island resorts.

 2. Triton Bay, Indonesia